vyanmadai7/ensemble-regression-benchmark/README.md

 This repository implements:

-- Three state-of-the-art ensemble models
+- Three state of the art ensemble models
 - Hyperparameter tuning using GridSearchCV
 - Performance evaluation using Mean Squared Error and R² Score
 - Visual comparison of model performance